Herzult/vindinium-starter-haskell/README.md

 cabal install
 ```

-...and execute one of the following command:
+...and execute one of the following commands:

 ```
 vindinium training [--turns 10] [--url http://custom.vindinium.url]